httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Example-ParamListHeader: abc_123;a=1;b=2; cdef_456, (ghi jkl);q="9";r="w"
 ~~~

+In textual HTTP headers, an empty list is denoted by not serialising the header at all.

 Parsers MUST support lists containing at least 1024 members, support members with at least 256 parameters, support inner-lists containing at least 256 members, and support parameter keys with at least 64 characters.

 Header specifications can constrain the types of individual list values (including that of individual inner-list members and parameters) if necessary.